Experienced Legal Counsel For White Collar Crimes Charges

 Tax evasion is often used to avoid paying taxes that you owe.
 It involves filling out tax forms with false information, or illegally transferring money or property to avoid paying tax obligations.
 Individuals and business entities can be convicted of tax evasion, and the IRS is working with the FBI to investigate and arrest those who have committed this white collar crime.

-Seek A Favorable Solution With The Help Of Our Attorney
+Seek A Favorable Solution With The Help Of A Top 100 Trial Attorney

-The Thompson Law strives to provide efficient legal services to clients facing white collar crime charges.
-Whether you have been arrested for investment fraud, tax evasion, money laundering, or other types of white collar crime, our Scranton criminal defense lawyer can represent you in court.
-We can investigate the charges, build your case, and work hard to find effective legal solutions.
-We know a conviction can have lasting negative impacts on your life.
-Our firm is passionate about defending the rights of our clients in court.
+Thompson Law strives to provide efficient legal services to clients facing white collar crime charges.
+Whether you have been arrested for investment fraud, tax evasion, money laundering, or other types of white collar crime, An experienced Scranton criminal defense lawyer can represent you in court.
+Mr. Thompson will investigate the charges, build your case and work hard to find effective legal solutions.
+He knows a conviction can have lasting negative impacts on your life, and is passionate about defending the rights of his clients in court.